riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

 The logic around the sort parameters is starting to get a little bit involved so we've refactored that out into a separate method, `buildSortParams`.
 The method itself is fairly simple however, we're just checking the value of the `sortDirection` that has been passed in.
-If the value is `null` or not `desc` we default to an ascending sort.
+If the value is `null` we default to ascending, if the value is set we sort based on the value passed in.

-The only other change is we've added some checks for our input parameters, this is a good practice and is something we should have done off the drop... but better later than never!
+In the main publication code we've added a check for our new input parameters, and updated the `sort:...` line within the `find` to call out to our `buildSortParams` function.

 With the above in place we can now affect the sort order of our records by manually entering a sort direction into the URL of our application.